Thinking about buying a home during residency? Resident physicians have many questions about home ownership and mortgages. Here are some answers.

 As a resident physician, you might feel that buying sooner rather than later could mean the difference between affording it now and not affording it later.
 It’s really anyone’s guess where the housing market is headed, and you should make your decision based on your circumstances.

 3. Will my medical school debt affect my ability to get a mortgage?

 When you borrow money, the lender wants to be assured you can afford to make your payments.
 Normally, to qualify for a mortgage, you need to show that you have the income to service all your debts, including medical school debt.
 Even though you may not be making any payments on your student line of credit yet, a proxy amount will be included.

-Scotiabank uses two main guidelines to determine how much mortgage physicians can qualify for.
+Scotiabank has flexible mortgage solutions for residents and uses two main guidelines to determine how the amount of mortgage physicians can qualify for: